plblum/jivs/README.md

   }
 ]
 ```
-The ValueHost Ids are also used to help a Condition retrieve a value from a ValueHost.
-Suppose that we use the NotEqualToCondition on FirstName to compare to LastName.
-You have to supply the ValueHostId for the LastName field to the condition.
+The `ValueHost` Ids are also used to help a `Condition` retrieve a value from a `ValueHost`.
+Suppose that we use the `NotEqualToCondition` on FirstName to compare to LastName.
+You have to supply the `ValueHost Id` for the LastName field to the condition.
 ```ts
 {
   Id: 'FirstName',